syncfusion-content/windowsforms-docs/WindowsForms/Form/TitleBar.md

 ---
 layout: post
-title: Title Bar| WindowsForms | Syncfusion
+title: Title Bar in Windows Form | Syncfusion
-description: Title Bar
+description: This section explains about the title bar height, alignment, rich text formatting,loading user control to the title bar for windows forms and more details.
 platform: WindowsForms
 control: SfForm
 documentation: ug